garvit3835/product-docs-feature/how-to-guides/databases/connecting-to-mongodb.md

 ```
 {% endcode %}

+**_NOTE:_**  Feel free to skip this optional step if you prefer to use normal password authentication.
+Using an X.509 Certificate can add an extra layer of security to the authentication process, but it might also make your driver code more complex.

-### Step 3: Creating the X.509 Certificate
+### (OPTIONAL) Step 3: Creating the X.509 Certificate

-To add an additional layer of security we will be authenticating with X.509 certificate.
+To add a layer of security, we will authenticate it with an X.509 certificate.
 You may follow the below steps to do so:

 1. Go to **Database Access** and click on **Add new database user**.
 2. Select **Certificate** and enter the username.
-3. Check the **Download certificate when user is added** and then choose the certificate expiration duration.
+3. Check the **Download certificate when the user is added** and then choose the certificate expiration duration.
 4. Click on **Add user** and save the certificate to your DevBox.

 ![MongoDB Certificate Creation](../../.gitbook/assets/mongodb-cert.png)